KaliumPuceon/manplace/README.md

 Change the title of `keys_example.py` to `keys.py` and the bot will be able to read them from there.

+# Running
+This bot is intended to be run with cron, because hey why not.
+Just set up a crontab to cd into the directory you put this thing in, and run `./bot.py` to tweet a new place.
+You can even add new places to the list without stopping anything by just appending to `sources.txt`

 # Sources
 1. [list of human habitation forms](https://en.wikipedia.org/wiki/List_of_human_habitation_forms)
 1. [list of house types](https://en.wikipedia.org/wiki/List_of_house_types)